ia/hwkb/hw_boards.md

-# Notes about periphery boards/pre-assembled units [which are widely available for misc projects]
+# Periphery boards and pre-assembled units

+This document describes ready-to-use PCBs which are widely available to apply in different hardware projects for different purposes.

-## TTP223 with touch sensor without I/O line
+## TTP223-based touch sensor (w/o I/O line)

 TBA